 Havant Borough Cycle Network Map 2013

 The latest edition of the cycle network map is available here for download and personal printing (note: large PDF files).
+An online update to June 2014 will be available shortly.

 The map covers the borough and (for the first time) the southern parishes of East Hampshire (Rowlands Castle, Horndean and Clanfield) in two sheet sides and includes details of all cycle facilities at the time of publication in August 2013.
 It is part of a series of maps issued under the banner of the 'Solent Cycle Project' in which the Council has worked closely with environmental charity Groundwork Solent.